 STORAGE INSTRUCTIONS: Store the roasted squash in the fridge for up to 5 days, or you can freeze it for 3 to 4 months.

-HOW TO USE THE SEEDS: The squash seeds are perfectly edible so don’t waste them.
-Soak them in water and remove as much of the flesh as you can, then pat dry with a kitchen towel.
-Toss with olive oil and any seasoning you like, then roast in the oven for about 10 minutes, until crispy.
+HOW TO USE THE SEEDS: The squash seeds are perfectly edible, so don’t waste them.
+Soak them in water and remove as much of the flesh and stringy bits as you can, then pat dry with a paper towel.
+Toss with a little olive oil and any seasoning you like, spread them out on a baking sheet, and roast at 350°F (180°C) for about 10 to 15 minutes, or until golden and crispy.
+Keep an eye on them because they can burn quickly!
 They’re great as a crunchy topper for soups, salads or pasta, or as a little snack.

 - Prep Time: 5